seibert/ln/doc/query.rst

 The basic components of a query are:

- * List of data source names
+ * List of data series names
- * Optional resampling strategies for each data source.
-(If no resampling strategies are given, the default for the data source is used.)
+ * Optional resampling strategies for each data series.
+(If no resampling strategies are given, the default for the data series is used.)
  * Desired time of first point
  * Desired time of last point
  * Desired number of points (must be >= 2)

-The result of the query is a 1D array of sample times and a 2D array with the resampled value of each data source (column) at each sample time (row).
+The result of the query is a 1D array of sample times and a 2D array with the resampled value of each data series (column) at each sample time (row).
 To enable storage backends to return results quickly, the actual start and end times, as well as the number of points, returned from the query may be slightly different than the requested values.
 How close the query result will match the request depends on the storage backend configuration.

 How Resampling Works